nataliasitko/api-gateway/docs/user/tutorials/quick-start-sap-btp.md

-# Quick Start
+# Quick Start: Expose and Secure a Sample Workload

-Follow the steps to get started with the open-source API Gateway module.
+This tutorial is dedicated for SAP BTP, Kyma runtime users.
+Follow the steps to get started with the API Gateway module.

 ## Prerequisites

+- You have access to Kyma dashboard.
+Alternatively, to use CLI instructions, you must install [kubectl](https://help.sap.com/docs/btp/sap-business-technology-platform-internal/access-kyma-instance-using-kubectl?locale=en-US&state=DRAFT&version=Internal&comment_id=22217515&show_comments=true) and [curl](https://curl.se/).
-- You have installed the Istio and API Gateway modules in your Kubernetes cluster.
-See [Quick Install](https://kyma-project.io/#/02-get-started/01-quick-install).
+- You have added the Istio and API Gateway modules to your SAP BTP, Kyma runtime instance.
+See [Add and Delete ...]().
 - You have prepared a domain for exposing a sample workload.

 For the purpose of this tutorial, you can use a Kyma domain instead of your custom domain.
 If you use a k3d cluster, your kyma domain is `local.kyma.dev`.
 If you use a Gardener cluster, you can check the domain by running ... .

 ## Context
-This Quick Start guide shows how to create a sample HTTPBin workload and expose it to the internet using the APIRule custom resource (CR).
+This Quick Start guide shows how to:
+- create a sample HTTPBin workload,
+- expose the sample workload to the internet using the APIRule custom resource (CR),
+- secure the workload using SAP Cloud Identity Services.

 ## Procedure